 Stovetop Instructions

-The water-to-rice ratio will change when using the stovetop instead of a rice cooker.
-For the proper rice-to-water ratio, check the instructions on the back of the package.
+The water-to-rice ratio will differ when using the stovetop instead of a rice cooker.
+Be sure to check the package instructions for the correct ratio.

-Uncover and fluff with a fork.
+Once done, uncover and fluff the rice with a fork.
 Stir in avocado oil, lime juice, cilantro, salt, and black pepper.
-I recommend adding half the amount of lime juice and salt then tasting first and adjusting to your preference.
+I recommend starting with half the amount of lime juice and salt, tasting, and adjusting to your preference.

 Serve hot and enjoy!